hackclub/hackclub/plan_for_growth.md

 #### Onboard 50 more schools into the hackEDU network

 All of our 24 clubs came to hackEDU through inbound interest.
-Many came from the facebook group HS Hackers, a Facebook group  that representing 3,000 high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach latta.
+Many came from the facebook group HS Hackers, representing 6,000+ high schoolers from 689 schools across 46 states and 87 countries which was started and is run by one of our founders, Zach latta.

 Moreover, from a survey that we did at the premier Hack Generation Y hackathon, we learned that there are over 60 clubs just in the bay area alone that are not part of our network yet that expressed interest. #insert other statistics here.